TheAssemblyArmada/Thyme-Wiki/Compiling-With-Visual-Studio.md

 ## Downloading the source using git

-*Note: this could also be done by using [GitHub Desktop](https://desktop.github.com/), but in this guide we will asume you used the Git client.*
+*Note: this could also be done by using [GitHub Desktop](https://desktop.github.com/), but in this guide we will assume you used the Git client.*

 1. Assuming you installed the mainline Windows Git client, open Git GUI.
 2. Click on "Clone Existing Respository"